Prisha22/Airfoil-Optimization-Using-Gradient-Descent/README.md

 # Airfoil-Optimization-Using-Gradient-Descent

-This code is an attempt to explore airfoil optimization using gradient descent.
-It has not yet achieved usable results and was developed to test the optimization algorithm.
+This project explores airfoil optimization using gradient descent.
+It has not achieved its desired results yet and is currently a work in progress and serves as a foundation for testing this optimization algorithm.

 ## Features
 - Uses **PARSEC parameterization**, coupled with **XFOIL** through the `pyxfoil` library.